adityasissodiya/DppInsights/readme/svm.md

    - The **precision and recall scores** are similar to the other models, further indicating that no model has yet found a strong pattern in the data to significantly outperform the others.

 ### **Key Takeaways**:
-- **Consistent Results**: Across all the models you've tried (Decision Tree, Random Forest, SVM), the accuracy remains around 50-51%.
+- **Consistent Results**: Across all the models tried (Decision Tree, Random Forest, SVM), the accuracy remains around 50-51%.
 This suggests that the models are finding it difficult to draw meaningful distinctions between `True` and `False` classes based on the current features.
 - **Balanced Performance**: The SVM performs fairly evenly across both classes, though it slightly favors predicting `False` (`Hazardous`) over `True` (`Recyclable`).

 ---